hpdnnr7/CSc448/README.md

 # CSc448

-These are my second assignments for class CSc 448 - Artificial Intelligence
+These are my assignments for class CSc 448 - Artificial Intelligence